 The Best Things to do in Huaraz

 Huaraz is a mecca for trekkers.
 Often called the Switzerland of Peru, Huaraz is as dreamy as it gets for the outdoorsy traveler.
 Thankfully, it is also much cheaper than Switzerland.
 Whether you just want to chase views on a laid-back day hike or really attune yourself to nature on a multi-day expedition, Huaraz has got something for you.

 If you come to Huaraz, the best thing to do is get out to the mountains as soon as you can.
 Sleeping under the stars and in the shadows of giants is an experience unlike any other.

 Trekking the Cordillera Huayhuash is one of the best things I’ve ever done in my life.
-That is not an exaggeration whatsoever.
-I had dreamt of coming back to Peru to conquer the Cordillera Huayhuash ever since I left Peru nearly three years prior.
-I finally made that dream become a reality.
-Despite my otherworldly expectations and hype surrounding the trek, the Cordillera Huayhuash still blew all of my expectations away.
+I’ve been told I tend to be hyperbolic, but that is not an exaggeration whatsoever.
+I had dreamt of coming back to Peru to conquer the Cordillera Huayhuash ever since my first time in Peru.
+After three years away, I finally made that dream become a reality.
+Despite my otherworldly expectations and the hype surrounding the trek, the Cordillera Huayhuash still blew all of my prior expectations away.

 This trek allows you to see some of the most iconic scenes of Huascaran National Park, from Alpemayo, Punta Union, and Artesonraju.
 As of when I was in Huaraz in October 2019, it cost a little over $100 to do a 4-day trek with a tour agency, not including the $20 entrance fee to enter the national park for 4 days.